New Food Garden

 Healthy Food Systems

-The food systems in place today largely lack the nutrients we need to be healthy.
-Whenever you eat more vegetables, your nutrition improves.
-What better way to get those vegetables than growing them?
-Picked at peak ripeness and eaten fresh on site ensures the highest nutrient density.
+Americans today eat primarily processed foods and few fresh fruits and vegetables.
+By gardening and choosing to eat more produce, we can improve our health.
+Especially when picked at peak ripeness and eaten fresh, these foods offer the highest nutrient density.
 What's more, gardening has many aspects that are linked to improved mental health, such as physical activity, care for living things and contact with sunlight, fresh air and soil.

 Copyright © 2024 New Food Garden - All Rights Reserved.